CodeAndPranks/CodeAndPranks.github.io/README.md

 https://github.blog/changelog/2022-01-11-git-io-no-longer-accepts-new-urls/

 Links to my scripts and pranks URL's if you like to prank someone.
-No evil stuff !
+No evil stuff ,but  maybee alittle annoying.

 1. Read me.This page content; https://CodeAndPranks.github.io
+2.
-2. Alert test who end with a  "EMPTY disk " prank; https://CodeAndPranks.github.io/git.html
+3. Alert test who end with a  "EMPTY disk" prank; https://CodeAndPranks.github.io/git.html
-3. Malware image with running text say you need a OS e.t.c.I named it 'update'. https://codeandpranks.github.io/update/
+4. Malware image with running text say you need a OS e.t.c.I just named it 'update'. https://codeandpranks.github.io/update/

-4.Plenty ccs in this Zoom prank.Here is the link https://codeandpranks.github.io/ZoomOut/
+4.Plenty ccs in this Zoom prank.Link-->> https://codeandpranks.github.io/ZoomOut/

 5 Python-prank.Open multiple files(sosial plattforms) and you cant stop it !
 A bit evil.
+On kali just python prank.py.
 Use pyinstaller if you will send link to friends on windows.(I'will update with .exe)